JAForbes/blog/posts/refactoring-with-arrays.md

 }
 ```

-> This code is so much easier to iterate on within a repl because we can comment out lines and see the results at each interval.
+Despite being longer than the original, this code is far easier to iterate upon within a repl due to it's flat and pure structure.
+We can comment out lines and see the results at each interval.
 We can really _play_ in a way that's much harder in other styles.
-It's flat and pure.

-I'd like to keep things verbose while refactoring and compress at the end.
-As Sandi Metz says: Duplication is far cheaper than [the wrong abstraction](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
-Refactoring early, or collapsing code into shared filters/maps may seem like quick wins but they may obstruct the correct abstraction from arriving.

-Let's temporarily put immediate refactoring concerns to the side.

 #### Safety

-So what if the key exists in `localStorage`, but it's not valid JSON?
+There are additional dangers we should be handling.
+For example, what if the key exists in `localStorage`, but the value retrieved is not valid JSON?
 This function will crash.
-That's fine, we'll use `flatMap`.
+To guard against function's that may throw, we'll use `flatMap` and a helper function `safe`.

 ```js
 const safe = f => x => {